-Six candidates running for Durango School District Board of Education this November raised a combined $33,551 and spent $19,905, according to campaign finance reports.
+Six candidates running for Durango School District Board of Education this November raised a combined $33,551 and spent $19,905, according to campaign finance reports filed as of Friday.

 The three incumbents – Rick Petersen, Andrea Parmenter and Erika Brown – won landslide victories Nov.
 4 against newcomers Pearl Stegner, Tamra Fenberg and Jody Trampp.
 According to final results, Brown won District A with 74% of the vote, Petersen took District C with 71%, and Parmenter won District E with 71%.

-Campaign finance reports filed with the Colorado Secretary of State show Petersen spent the most at $6,774, followed by Brown and Parmenter, who spent $4,834 and $4,298, respectively.
+Campaign finance reports filed with the Colorado Secretary of State as of Friday show Petersen having spent the most at $6,774, followed by Brown and Parmenter, who spent $4,834 and $4,298, respectively.

 Parmenter touted the largest amount of monetary contributions at $11,434, followed by Brown with $9,067 and Petersen with $8,954.